prakashbh/dsa-2019/README.md

 In this chapter we see different problem types and their analysis and advantages.
 They vary over different design techniques.
 Study [PROBLEM CASE STUDIES](https://github.com/prakashbh/dsa-2019/blob/master/course-notes/7-problem-case-studies.pdf).
 There is also a supporting notes that briefs through different design techniques studied so far: [ALGORITHM DESIGN TECHNIQUES](https://github.com/prakashbh/dsa-2019/blob/master/course-notes/7-algorithm-design-techniques.pdf).

+**Chapter 08: Limitations of Algorithm Power**

+Nopes, machines cannot solve everything.
+There are more languages than Turing Machines.
+Here is a summary notes of the chapter: [LIMITATIONS OF ALGORITHM](https://github.com/prakashbh/dsa-2019/blob/master/course-notes/8-algorithm-limitations.pdf).

 * * *

 ## Lab Resources